Responsible & Ethical AI

 AI ethics is an emerging field with multiple competing narratives about how to reliably build human values into AI.
 Some of the most current methods include Reinforcement Learning from Human Feedback (RLHF), Constitutional AI, and ethical frameworks.

-RLHF is a technique used in machine learning that focuses on integrating human feedback into model behavior.
+into model behavior.
 The method was intentionally designed to mimic human judgment, while prioritizing specific ethical values, such as safety and harmlessness.
 RLHF works by having humans evaluate various scenarios, ranking them from 0-5 according to various ethical values.
 A reinforcement learning model is then trained on this data.

 The method is also intended to capture the context that machines lack in ethical dilemmas.
 Despite the effectiveness of RLHF in changing model behavior, the technique still suffers from operational challenges, such as the lack of scalibility of human annotation and inconsistent labeling.

-Constitutional AI (CAI) was created by Anthropic as an alternative to RLHF, attempting to encode specific ethical principles into the model itself, rather than rely on human annotators.
+, attempting to encode specific ethical principles into the model itself, rather than rely on human annotators.
 Cleverly, the developers at Anthropic call Constitutional AI “Reinforcement Learning with AI Feedback”.
 Anthropic considers CAI to be a better version and replacement for RLHF, as relying on AI rather than human feedback solves scalability issues.

 However, losing the human voice in AI development removes valuable information about context that only end users have.
 Also, CAI must pre-determines the principles built into AI, leaving end users unable to participate.